wix-incubator/react-native-interactable/README.md

   * `min` - The minimum vertical influence point (relative to the center).
 Optional.
 * `haptics` - Whether to enable haptic feedback on regions with influence area.
 Default `false`.

-Note: For the friction to affect the view while dragging, make sure dragging is performed via a spring using the `drag` prop.
+Note: For the friction to affect the view while dragging, make sure dragging is performed via a spring using the `dragWithSpring` prop.

 #### `animatedValueX` (Animated.Value)